Music

 Music is one of the central building blocks of any culture.
 Knowledge and understanding of music is a vital part of our cultural capital in understanding where we came from and our place in the world.
 Through the study of music, pupils will have the opportunity to sing and play a range of instruments, as well as learn how to create ensembles that are performed to others.
 They will develop a critical engagement with music as well as vocabulary, allowing them to compose, listen and appraise a range of musical genres and artists.
 We also hope that the enjoyment gained in listening to and performing music will help in developing self-confidence and a desire to take their musical skills further in future years.

 At Priory Lane Community School, we teach music through the Charanga scheme.
 Charanga works seamlessly alongside the national curriculum ensuring that our children revisit the interrelated dimensions of music: pulse, voice, pitch and rhythm- building upon previous learning and skills.
 The learning within this scheme is based on listening and appraising, musical activities, creating and exploring and singing and performing.
+Music is taught weekly as a standalone subject, but links are made to other subjects, such as with timelines in history and the origins of music in geography.

 The music curriculum at Priory Lane Community School looks like: